exercism/bash/docs/TESTS.md

 }
 ```
 Note that cannot be a shell _script_, it must be a shell _function_.
-Otherwise the effect of `cd` cannot be executed in your current interactive shell.
+Shell scripts are executed in a child process and cannot effect the environment (like the current working directory) of your current shell.

 ## Testing locally